 g.
 Distributions.
-Distributions from an estate or trust may reduce the income subject to the top 39.6%/20% rates on ordinary and capital gains income, respectively, as well as reducing the income subject to the 3.8% Medicare tax.
+Distributions from an estate or trust may reduce the income subject to the top 39.6%/20% rates on ordinary and capital gains income, respectively, as well as reducing the income subject to the 3.8% tax on net investment income.
 See Morrow, Avoid the 3.8 Percent Medicare Surtax, TR. & ESTS.
 32 (Dec.
 2012).
-Thus, distributions to beneficiaries can save 4.6% or 5% of income tax, depending on whether the income is ordinary income or capital gain, if the individual beneficiary is not in the top tax bracket (\$450,000/\$400,000).
-In addition, distributions can save the 3.8% Medicare tax if the beneficiary does not have AGI exceeding the \$250,000/\$200,000 threshold.
-The total tax savings could be 8.4%-8.6%, and the savings may be even greater if there are state income taxes.
+Thus, distributions to beneficiaries can save 4.6% or 5% of income tax, depending on whether the income is ordinary income or capital gain, if the individual beneficiary is not in the top tax bracket (\$450,000/\$400,000 in 2013, \$457,600/\$406,750 in 2014).
+In addition, distributions can save the 3.8% tax on net investment income if the beneficiary does not have AGI exceeding the \$250,000/\$200,000 threshold.
+The total tax savings could be 8.4%-8.8%, and the savings may be even greater if there are state income taxes.

 This may present additional pressure on fiduciaries to make distributions.
 Of course, the fiduciary must look to the distribution standards in the trust agreement to determine the extent to which these tax considerations come into play.
 If the distribution is based solely on the health, education, support, and maintenance of the beneficiary, the trustee may not have the authority to take into consideration tax effects of distributions.
-Drafting Tip: Giving a non-beneficiary trustee the authority to consider these tax implications may broaden the ability of the fiduciary to consider these tax implications of distributions.
+Drafting Tip: Giving a non-beneficiary trustee the authority to consider tax implications may broaden the ability of the fiduciary to consider these tax implications of distributions.
 Even so, the fiduciary would generally treat taxes as merely one factor to be considered in the overall factors that the fiduciary considers in determining the appropriateness of distributions.